 2. Don't Chase Trends

-One of the activities that halts church growth in its tracks is trying to use the same strategy as the church down the street.
+One of the activities that halt church growth in its tracks is trying to use the same strategy as the church down the street.
 What worked for them may not work for you.
 What worked for a bigger church in another state also won’t work for you.
-Trust the Holy Spirit, look for local needs, and love people.

 3. Don't Chase Numbers